Pivotal tests for relevant differences in the second order dynamics of functional time series: Methodology

 where $\G_{t,\{0\}}$ is the filtration up to time $t$ but with the element at time 0 replaced with an independent copy, i.e., $\G_{t,\{0\}} = \sigma(\epsilon_t, \epsilon_{t-1},\ldots, \epsilon^\prime_0, \epsilon_{-1}, \ldots)$, for some independent copy $\epsilon^\prime_0$ of $\epsilon_0$ and where the conditional expectation is to be understood in the sense of a Bochner integral.
 The dependence structure of the process satisfies

-for some $p \ge 0$. \end{enumerate} As demonstrated in \cite{vD19}, the summability condition in \eqref{eq:depstruc2} is a weaker assumption than the $L^p_m$- approximability condition introduced by \cite{HorKok10} and is generally weaker than summability conditions of the $p$-th order cumulant tensor for $p>2$.
+for some $p \ge 0$. \end{enumerate} The summability condition in \eqref{eq:depstruc2} is generally a weaker assumption to make than $L^p_m$- approximability as introduced by \cite{HorKok10}, or than summability of the $p$-th order cumulant tensor for $p>2$ (see also \cite{vD19}).

 Throughout this paper, we assume the following conditions on the function-valued time series. \begin{assumption} The process $\{\X_t \}_{ t\in\mathbb{Z}} = \{ (X_t, Y_t)^\top \}_{ t\in\mathbb{Z}}$ is a centered weakly stationary bivariate functional time series in $\op^p_{\Hi\oplus \Hi}$ of which the component processes satisfy \ref{I}-\ref{II} with $p=4+\varepsilon$, for some small $\varepsilon >0$. \end{assumption} Elementary calculations show that \autoref{as:depstruc} implies the process $\{\X_t\}_{ t\in\mathbb{Z}}$ satisfies \ref{I}-\ref{II} with $p=4+\varepsilon$.
 Observe furthermore that \autoref{as:depstruc} allows for the scenario of independence between the two component processes.
 It is worth mentioning that the zero-mean assumption simplifies notation but, in practice, the data can be centered without affecting the results of this paper.
 Processes which satisfy conditions \ref{I}-\ref{II} for some $p\ge2$ have a well-defined spectral density operator.
 In particular, for processes that satisfy \autoref{as:depstruc}, the second order structure arises as elements of $(\Hi^{\oplus_2})^{\otimes_2}$ and the full second order dynamics are therefore described via the vector of spectral density operators given by